 When buying second hand, and especially true vintage items, the sizing is not always what you think it is.

 For example - you might think that a pair of Levi's listed online as W32 is your size, when in modern sizing it is equivalent to W25.
 And don't trust the leg length either, as if they are old, they might have been mended.
 Vintage t-shirts vary hugely in size too.
 Some tees I have sold in L are more like an S, and a size M can be like a modern XL.
-French sizes are often smaller than you think, and US sizes bigger, even though they show you the same number sizing you are used to.
-The list can be made long.
+French sizes are often smaller than you think, and US sizes bigger.
+Even though they show you the same number sizing you are used to.
+The list can be longer.

 It is very simple what you need to do